fluidblue/passdeposit/README.md

 You can use PassDeposit without installation at <http://www.passdeposit.com>

 Alternatively, you can download the latest version and use it on your own server.
-See [Install.md](Install.md#passdeposit-installation) for more information.
+See the [installation instructions](INSTALL.md#passdeposit-installation) for more information.

 ## Bugs